BrandenSandahl/BitDate/README.md

 * Remove on Fling with custom animation
 * Add in buttons that perform the fling animation
 * Add in button effects for pre and post 21
+* Add in second card to "Stack"
+* Get Users from Parse
+* DataSetObserver to the CardAdapter